-Where there has been a material and substantial change in circumstances since the basis of the Liquidator's remuneration was fixed, the Liquidator may request that it be changed.
+Where there has been a material and substantial change in circumstances since the basis of the liquidator's remuneration was fixed, the liquidator may request that it be changed.
 The request must be made to the same body as initially approved the remuneration, and the same rules apply as to the original approval.

-6 What information should be provided by the Liquidator?
+6 What information should be provided by the liquidator?

-6.1 When fixing bases of remuneration
+6.1 When seeking remuneration approval

-6.1.1 When seeking agreement for the basis or bases of remuneration, the Liquidator should provide sufficient supporting information to enable the committee or the creditors to make an informed judgement as to whether the basis sought is appropriate having regard to all the circumstances of the case.
-The nature and extent of the information provided will depend on the stage during the conduct of the case at which approval is being sought.
-The appendix to this guide sets out a suggested format for the provision of information.
+- 6.1.1 When seeking agreement to his fees the liquidator should provide sufficient supporting information to enable the committee or the creditors to form a judgement as to whether the proposed fee is reasonable having regard to all the circumstances of the case.
+The nature and extent of the supporting information which should be provided will depend on: - the nature of the approval being sought; - the stage during the administration of the case at which it is being sought; and - the size and complexity of the case.